reasonmethis/docdocgo-core/README.md

 /research set-report-type Numbered list with short bullet points and URL of corresponding source
 ```

-All subsequent reports will be generated using the new query and/or format.
-This is especially useful with the `startover` command, which we'll discuss next.
+All subsequent reports will be generated using the new query, format, and/or search queries.
+Here are a couple of possible (but not the only) workflows:

+1. Changing the query and/or report type, followed by the `startover` command (which we'll discuss next).
+2. Changing the search queries and continuing without starting over, using commands such as `deeper`, `auto`, `iterate`, etc.

 ### The `clear` and `startover` subcommands